Gilmanton Fire Department Mission Statement

 w You must be capable of extinguishing the fire at any time.

-w You may be financially responsible for property damage, if you loose control of the fire.
+w You may be financially responsible for property damage, if you lose control of the fire.

 ITEMS YOU MAY NOT BURN